sunhwan-lee/recommender_system/models/HFT_model/README.md

 ### Run training
 To train your model, run:
 ```
-python main.py --data_path=/path/to/downloaded/gz/file --log_root=/path/to/a/log/directory
+python3 main.py --data_path=/path/to/downloaded/gz/file --log_root=/path/to/a/log/directory
 ```
-This will create a subdirectory of your specified `log_root` with timestamp in the format of `%Y%m%d-%H%M%S` where all checkpoints and other data will be saved.
+This will create a subdirectory of your specified `log_root` with timestamp in the format of `dataset-%Y%m%d-%H%M%S` where summary file for tensorboard and output files for qualitative analysis will be saved.
 Then the model will start training.

 Following parameters can be specified.
 1. **vocab_size** (integer): The size of vocabulary (deafult 5000)